siddhp1/Face-Mask-Detector/README.md

 # Face-Mask-Detector

-A face mask detector that identifies whether a person is wearing a face mask or not.
-Built using Tensorflow 2.7 in Python 3.7 for a high school (grade 10) business project.
+A face mask detector for verifying that a person is wearing a face mask correctly (over mouth and nose).
+Has two categories: “with mask” and “without mask”.
+Classification is done with a convolutional neural network, made with Tensorflow Keras.
+Demo GUI uses OpenCV and the HaarCascade Frontal Face model to apply the face mask model to camera input.
+Features a data augmentation engine and MatPlotLib training visualization.

 ## Table of Contents